skypjack/entt/docs/md/entity.md

 mentioning.

 When an empty type is detected, it's not instantiated in any case.
-Therefore, only the entities to which it's assigned are made available.
-All the iterators as well as the `get` member functions of the registry, the views and the groups will return temporary objects.
-Similarly, some functions such as `try_get` or the raw access to the list of components aren't available for this kind of types.
+Therefore, only the entities to which it's assigned are made available.<br/>
+There doesn't exist a way to _iterate_ empty types.
+Views and groups will never return instances of empty types (for example, during a call to `each`) and some functions such as `try_get` or the raw access to the list of components aren't available for them.
 Finally, the `sort` functionality accepts only callbacks that require to return entities rather than components:

 ```cpp
 registry.sort<empty_type>([](const entt::entity lhs, const entt::entity rhs) {